JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 final class SimpleDocumentationProvider extends AbstractDocumentationProvider { }
 ```

-Make sure the class is registered in the <path>plugin.xml</path> between the `extensions` tags, as shown below:
+Make sure the extension is registered in the <path>plugin.xml</path> as shown below:

 ```xml
 <extensions defaultExtensionNs="com.intellij">